zinzy/zinzy.website-v3/content/page/About.md

 In various forms and frequencies, I've been keeping a diary since I was a little kid.
 You may consider this website an extension of that.
 I'm an advocate for the [IndieWeb](/tags/indieweb/), which is a snooty way of saying I think the Internet should be scattered, playful, experimental, personal, and cozy.

 My Xhosa name was inspired by Nelson Mandela's daughter Zindziswa.
-If I had been a boy, you would've had to call me Stevie Wonder Waleson Geene.
+Had I come out a boy, you would've had to call me Stevie Wonder Waleson Geene.
+You're welcome.

 I've been [sober](/2021/05/02/3-years-sober/) since May 2018.